Vanderbilt Incident Response for Travel (VIRT)

 Vanderbilt Incident Response for Travel (VIRT) is a team dedicated to providing safety-related guidance and assistance for all members of the Vanderbilt University community who plan to be away from campus on VU-related travel.

-The VIRT team is led by Andrea Bordeau, Director of Global Safety and Security, and supported by Sabrina Kronk, VU Travel Manager, as well as Tandra Martin, VU Global Safety and Security Coordinator.
+The VIRT team is led by Andrea Bordeau, Director of Global Safety and Security, and supported by Sabrina Kronk, VU Travel Manager.

 What does VIRT do?

 VIRT provides critical, personal, and time sensitive guidance to travelers facing emergency situations while away from campus.
 VIRT coordinates with overseas partners, campus offices, and connects travelers to the appropriate insurance policies.
 VIRT supports all VU travelers with health, safety, and emergency situations throughout their travel experience.

 Some campus partners include, but are not limited to:

 - Project Safe